Stable formulas in ordered structures: Large stable sets

 By general o-minimality knowledge, $\dim B \setminus B^* < \dim B = |x|+|y|-1.$ Thus, $ \esb_{X_i\times Y_i}(D\cap X_i\times Y_i) $ has dimension $< |x|+|y|-1$ by construction, and is therefore empty by Lemma~\ref{lem: boundarylemma}.
 We reduced the situation to the special case at the beginning of this lemma. \end{proof}

 In the remainder of this section, we will supose that $T$ is either DLO or DOAG and prove an analogue of Proposition~\ref{prop:symdiff}.
-In a model of RCF, we have two natural topologies, namely, the Zariski topology and Euclidean topology with the former coarser than the latter.
+In a model of RCF, we have two natural topologies, namely, the Zariski topology and Euclidean topology, with the former coarser than the latter.
 In the same fashion, we can define on $\monsterset^x$ a topology coarser than the Euclidean topology.
-Let $\sC$ denote the collection of sets defined by positive boolean combinations of sets defined by subsets of $\monsterset^x$ defined by equations.
-As $T$ is complete, we can arrange that $\monsterset$ as a reduct of a model of $\RCF$.
-From the fact that the Zariski topology in RCF is noetherian, for any decreasing sequence ${(C_n)}_{n\in \Nn}$ of elements in $\sC$, there is $N \in \Nn$ such that $C_N=\bigcap_{n} C_{n}$.
-Hence, $\sC$ is the collection of closed sets of certain noetherian topology which we call the {\bf equational topology} on $M^x$.
+Let $\sC$ denote the collection of sets defined by lattice combinations (i.e. positive boolean combinations) of sets defined by subsets of $\monsterset^x$ defined by equations.
+As $T$ is complete, we can arrange that $\monster$ is a reduct of a model of $\RCF$.
+Recall that the Zariski topology in RCF is noetherian, so for any decreasing sequence ${(C_n)}_{n\in \Nn}$ of elements in $\sC$, there is $N \in \Nn$ such that $C_N=\bigcap_{n} C_{n}$.
+Hence, $\sC$ is the collection of closed sets of certain noetherian topology which we call the {\bf linear topology} on $\monsterset^x$.
 As usual, an element $X$ of $\sC$ is {\bf irreducible} if $X$ cannot be written as a nontrivial union of two elements of $\sC$.
-It is then a standard fact about noetherian topology that every element of $\sC$ can be uniquely (up to permutation) decomposed into a finite union of irreducible elements of $\sC$.
+It is then a standard fact about noetherian topology that every element of $\sC$ can be uniquely (up to permutation) decomposed into a finite union of irreducible elements of $\sC$ such that there is no containment between any two distinct elements.

 \begin{remark} Suppose $x = (x_1, \ldots, x_m)$.
 If $T$ is DLO, an irreducible closed subset of $\monsterset^x$ is the solution set of a system where each equation is of either the form $x_i=x_j$ or the form $x_i=c$ with $i$ and $j$ in $\{1, \ldots, m\}$ and $c \in \monsterset$.
 If $T$ is $\mathrm{DOAG}$, an irreducible closed subset of $\monsterset^x$ is the solution set of a system consisting of equations of the form $k_1 x_1 + \cdots + k_m x_m =c$ with $k_i$ integers for $i \in \{1, \ldots, m\}$ and $c \in \monsterset$. \end{remark}